dogoncouch/dirutils/README.md

     unsplit -z /root/fullauth.log auth.log.2.gz auth.log.1 auth.log

 # Tips
 To get the most out of these utilities, it is best to change your bash aliases to functions.
-Aliases are deprecated.
+Functions are more suited to most applications than aliases, according to `` bash `` documentation.

 Replace this line in your `` ~/.bashrc `` :